Compress images for Discord — fit the 10MB cap

 Nitro vs free tier: when this matters

-Discord's upload limits by tier are: free accounts get 25MB per file, Nitro Basic gets 50MB, and full Nitro gets 500MB.
-The 25MB limit is the one that affects the most people — every free account user hits it the moment they try to share a raw screenshot from a modern monitor or any photo exported at full resolution.
+Discord's upload limits by tier are: free accounts get 10MB per file, Nitro Basic gets 50MB, and full Nitro gets 500MB.
+The 10MB limit is the one that affects the most people — every free account user hits it the moment they try to share a raw screenshot from a modern monitor or any photo exported at full resolution.
+A roughly 12MB PNG screenshot is over the free cap and Discord will reject it outright until you compress it.
 If you have Nitro, you'll rarely need a compression tool for casual Discord use.
-A 4MP screenshot at 12MB uploads fine under 50MB (Nitro Basic) or 500MB (full Nitro).
+A 4MP screenshot at around 12MB uploads fine under 50MB (Nitro Basic) or 500MB (full Nitro).
 But compression still has practical value even with Nitro.
 First, Discord's CDN throttles very large files differently on congested servers — a 400MB video file technically fits under Nitro's cap but can time out on slow connections.
 Second, Discord's per-channel rate limit applies to data volume, not just message count, so posting large uncompressed images repeatedly can trigger a temporary slowdown.
 Third, recipients on mobile data get charged for every megabyte of preview they load; sending a 210KB WebP instead of a 12MB PNG is a genuine courtesy.
-For free-tier users, compression is simply necessary — there is no workaround for the 25MB wall other than making the file smaller.
+For free-tier users, compression is simply necessary — there is no workaround for the 10MB wall other than making the file smaller.

 Under the hood: which codecs are used

 WebP compression uses libwebp, Google's reference WebP implementation, maintained at chromium.googlesource.com/webm/libwebp.
 The same library ships inside Chrome and is the most widely tested WebP encoder available.
 At quality 75, libwebp applies an adaptive lossy compression that preserves high-frequency detail in sharp edges while aggressively reducing flat regions — which is exactly the right tradeoff for screenshots.
 JPG compression uses mozJPEG, Mozilla's optimized JPEG encoder at github.com/mozilla/mozjpeg. mozJPEG uses a trellis quantization pass that finds better quantization tables than the classic libjpeg, which means smaller files at equivalent visual quality — typically 10–15% smaller than a libjpeg file at the same quality setting.
 If your source is a PNG that needs lossless optimization rather than lossy compression, oxiPNG at github.com/shssoichiro/oxipng is available as a codec option. oxiPNG applies multi-pass DEFLATE optimization to reduce PNG file size without touching pixel values.
-All three codecs run as WebAssembly modules inside a Web Worker, which means the browser UI stays responsive and, critically, your images never leave your machine.
+In ConvertMyPic, all three codecs run as WebAssembly modules inside a Web Worker.
+That means the browser UI stays responsive and, critically, your images never leave your machine — the tool is free because there are no servers to pay for.

 FAQ